ciscoheat/sveltekit-rate-limiter/README.md

 });

 export const load = async (event) => {
+  /**
-  // Preflight prevents direct posting.
+   * Preflight prevents direct posting.
+If preflight option for the
-  // If preflight option is true and this function isn't called
+   * cookie limiter is true and this function isn't called before posting,
-  // before posting, request will be limited: await limiter.cookieLimiter?.preflight(event);
+   * request will be limited.
+   *
+   * Remember to await, so the cookie will be set before returning!
+   */
+  await limiter.cookieLimiter?.preflight(event);
 };